An Expert Explains What Happens to Gorillas After They Die in Zoos

 How does Harambe’s body compare to other gorilla bodies?

 It’s such a valuable animal.
 He was obviously so beautiful, and in prime condition.
-He was also young [seventeen years old], because male gorillas are just barely adults by the age of fifteen.
-They really don’t reach their prime until more like twenty.
+He was also young [17 years old], because male gorillas are just barely adults by the age of 15.
+They really don’t reach their prime until more like 20.

 Is it rare for a gorilla of Harambe’s age to get dissected?